- What is the lottery system and how do I get the room that I want?

 - When and how do we find out if we get housing?

 All contracts will be sent via email, so make sure your email address is up to date.
-Continuing students apply first, then new freshmen (including Fall Program for First Semester students), and new transfer students.
+Continuing students apply first, then first-year students (including Fall Program for First Semester students), and new transfer students.
 On average, students are offered housing a month or so after the application deadline.

 - Can I apply for only fall or only spring semester?